- B.Sc. (Pharmacology), University of Toronto

 - Ph.D.
 (Pharmacology), University of Toronto

-Dr. Frank Lee is an Assistant Professor in the Faculty of Health Sciences at Simon Fraser University.
+Dr. Frank Lee is an Associate Professor in the Faculty of Health Sciences at Simon Fraser University.
 He received his PhD from the University of Toronto in 2002, where he characterized an interaction between the dopamine transporter and a-synuclein, a protein implicated in the pathogenesis of Parkinson’s disease.
 In addition, his interest in the molecular pathophysiology of schizophrenia led to studies that characterized a direct interaction between the dopamine D1 receptor and the glutamate NMDA receptor.
 Dr. Lee subsequently pursued a post-doctoral fellowship at Children’s Hospital Boston/Harvard Medical School contributing to studies that demonstrated the role of dopamine in a-synuclein mediated neurotoxicity and examining the molecular components of APP processing.
 In 2004, he returned to Toronto to continue his studies investigating the molecular neurobiology of the dopamine system at the Centre for Addiction and Mental Health.
 Here he led a study examining the cross-talk between the dopamine D2 receptor and the dopamine transporter.
 Using inhibitory peptides, he demonstrated that disruption of the D2 receptor/dopamine transporter interaction can induce hyperlocomotor activity in affected rodents.

 If you are interested in joining the Lee laboratory either as a graduate student, student assistant or research assistant, please contact Dr. Lee directly.